When I am applying for SSI Disability, which of my assets are counted against the SSI resource limit?

 Resources are your assets, that is, things that you own, such as real estate, vehicles, personal effects, cash, bank accounts, and financial instruments like stocks, bonds and insurance policies.
 The Supplemental Security Income Program—SSI—is intended to provide income to cover basic needs for individuals who do not have sufficient income and resources to provide those basics for themselves.
 For this reason there is a value limit to the things you can own and be eligible for SSI.

 Resource eligibility is determined based on what you own on the first of the calendar month.
 The value of an asset that comes into your possession counts as income in the month it is received.
 Any amount of it that is left on the first of the following month is counted toward the resource limit in the following month.
-For example, you receive an old boat and $1,000 cash as an inheritance in May.
-The boat is worth $500; therefore, your inheritance counts as $1,500 income in May and you are not be eligible for SSI that month.
-You used $710 of the inheritance to pay your May SSI overpayment.
-On June 1, you are again eligible for $710 SSI as you have no income and your total assets are $790—$290 cash carried over from the prior month plus the $500 boat.
+For example, you receive an old boat and $1,000.00 cash as an inheritance in February 2017.
+The boat is worth $500.00; therefore, your inheritance counts as $1,500.00 income in February and you are not be eligible for SSI that month.
+You use $735.00 of the inheritance to pay your February SSI overpayment.
+On March 1, you are again eligible for $735.00 SSI because you have no income and on March 1, your total assets are $265 cash left from the inheritance and the $50.00 boat for a total of $765.00.

 Excluded Resources That Do Not Count